ozzy-simpson/ozzy-simpson/README.md

 I recently graduated from The George Washington University with both a B.S.
 (May 2025) and an M.S.
 (May 2026) in Computer Science, the latter with a focus in computer security and information assurance, as a CyberCorps: Scholarship for Service recipient.

-This summer, I'm working as an Innovation Technology Intern at the United States Postal Service, contributing to Informed Delivery.
-Last year, I was a Graduate Teaching Assistant for several GW CS courses, and spent the summer of 2025 as a research assistant in the GW Usable Security and Privacy Lab, where I worked on the Privacy Label Observatory and a secure survey platform used in their studies.
+This past summer, I worked as an Innovation Technology Intern at the United States Postal Service, contributing primarily to Informed Delivery.
+Last year, I was a Graduate Teaching Assistant for several GW CS courses.

 My passion for technology began in kindergarten, when I taught myself to use iWeb to design websites.
 By age ten, I'd moved from design to development and launched a small web design business.
 I've been building things ever since.